ethereum/web3.py/ARCHITECTURE.md

 RequestManager
 Is supplied with one Provider at initialisation which can be replaced by calling setProvider().
-It uses Jsonrpc to convert the methods into raw payloads and to validate responses attained with receive().
+It uses JSON-RPC to convert the methods into raw payloads and to validate responses attained with receive().